 According to users, sometimes your only way to fix this problem is to perform an in-place upgrade.
 In case you’re not familiar, an in-place upgrade will force Windows 10 to install the latest version while keeping all your files and applications untouched.
 To perform an in-place upgrade, you need to do the following:

-- Download Media Creation Tool and run it.
+- Download the Media Creation Tool and run it.

 - Select Upgrade this PC now and click Next.